Form 568 accounts for the income, withholding, coverages, taxes, and additional financial elements of your private limited liability company, or LLC.

 If the LLC owes use tax (but doesn't report it on the income tax return), the LLC must report and pay the tax to the California Department of Tax and Fee Administration.

-Note: For info on how to report use tax directly to the California Department of Tax and Fee Administration, go to their website and type Find Information About Use Tax in the search bar.
+Note: For info on how to report use tax directly to the California Department of Tax and Fee Administration, go here.

 Failure to timely report and pay the use tax may result in assessing interest, penalties, and fees.

 What type of info do I report on the Use Tax Worksheet?

 Worksheet, Line 1, purchases subject to use tax.
 Report purchases from California retailers subject to sales tax unless the receipt shows the California tax was paid directly to the retailer.